 - Herniation of vertebrae

 TRIPS and Falls: When someone TRIPS, it is typically caused by fixed objects, uneven surfaces or objects in the path that make them stumble.
-This can be caused by broken sidewalks, poorly placed items left on the floor or even uneven/unmarked doorjambs.
+This can be caused by broken sidewalks, poorly placed items left on the floor, poorly lit spaces that hide obstructions, or even uneven/unmarked doorjambs.
 In this instance, the trip occurs when the moving person’s foot is met with resistance from an unperceived object causing forward and outward momentum that causes them to fall.
 Injuries usually include:

 - Front-of-head or face injuries